NagelliTarunKumar/tarunwithcanon/README.md

 ## 🚀 Technologies Used

 - **HTML5 & CSS3:** For the structure and design of the website.
-- **JavaScript:** Adds interactive elements for a smooth user experience.
+- **JavaScript, ReactJs:** Adds interactive elements for a smooth user experience.
 - **Adobe Lightroom / Photoshop:** For post-processing and photo enhancements.
 - **Hosting:** Deployed on [Netlify](https://www.netlify.com).